 Hungerford Bridge and Golden Jubilee Bridges

-Opened in 2002, the two footbridges either side of the Hungerford Bridge were named in celebration of the Queen’s Golden Jubilee.
+Opened in 2002, the two footbridges either side of the Hungerford Bridge were named in celebration of Queen Elizabeth II’s Golden Jubilee.
 Now a rail bridge, the Hungerford Bridge was also initially designed by Isambard Kingdom Brunel as a footbridge.
 Walk straight down to the river from Trafalgar Square and you can cross the Golden Jubilee Bridges to the Southbank Centre and the London Eye.

-Cross the Thames at Westminster Bridge if you want to get an iconic picture of Big Ben on the north bank, or the Coca-Cola London Eye to the south.
-It’s the oldest road bridge across the Thames in Central London, and was designed by the same architect as the Palace of Westminster, Charles Barry.
+Cross the Thames at Westminster Bridge if you want to get an iconic picture of Big Ben on the north bank, or the London Eye to the south.
+It’s the oldest road bridge across the Thames in central London, and was designed by engineer Thomas Page.
+The bridge also features details by the same architect as the Palace of Westminster, Charles Barry.

 In 1851, during the construction of Chelsea Bridge, which was originally referred to as Victoria Bridge, workmen found Roman and Celtic weapons, as well as human skulls and it was thought that this might have been where Julius Caesar and his army crossed the Thames.